-The CFPB released the Outline of Proposals Under Consideration and Alternatives Considered this past July describing rules that it may implement to be followed by all debt collection entities.
+The CFPB released the Outline of Proposals Under Consideration and Alternatives Considered this past July describing rules it may implement to be followed by all debt collection entities.
 The CFPB then announced this 70-page outline would be scrutinized by a panel of third-party collection establishments 28 days later in accordance with the Small Business Regulatory Enforcement Fairness Act (SBREFA).
 Among the collection professionals chosen to provide suggestions on behalf of the debt collection industry was Kelly Knepper-Stephens, general counsel and chief compliance officer at Stoneleigh Recovery Associates.

 The panel was an eight-hour opportunity for Knepper-Stephens and a select few collection professionals to sit before officials of the CFPB and present suggestions to improve the proposed rules for consumers and collection professionals alike.
 The selected collection professionals, or small entity representatives (SERs), came prepared, bringing with them detailed descriptions of problems with the rules along with options for how to amend them.